 Anti-Money Laundering (3 Credits)

-Prerequisite of International Financial Crimes or with permission of the instructor.
 This course provides a comprehensive overview of the regulations and laws that govern the requirements for financial institutions, both in the United States and globally, in order to address the risk of money laundering and terrorist financing through banks and other financial institutions.
 Students will gain an understanding of controls implemented by financial institutions to combat the flow of illicit funds.
-By the conclusion of this course, students should have an appreciation of the culture of compliance within financial institutions and understand the rules, regulations, and laws in place to combat money laundering and terrorist financing.
+By the conclusion of this course students should have an appreciation of the culture of compliance within financial institutions and understand the rules, regulations, and laws in place to combat money laundering and terrorist financing.

 Antitrust Compliance (1 Credit)